 The SRAM drivetrain (8 speed SRAM X7 shifter and rear derailleur) provides solid and crisp shifting.
 The gear range is set up well for climbing hills and cruising along the flats at around 20 mph.

-Rock Shox XC32 suspension fork is a nice feature for riding on rough roads.
+120 mm of smooth travel on the Rock Shox XC32 suspension fork is a nice feature for riding on rough roads.
 This fork also features a lock out option for when you want to have a more rigid bike for riding on the road.
 Turning a dial on the right side of the fork locks it out.

 The new Avid DB hydraulic disc brakes are powerful and they have that smooth and solid feel that you can expect from hydraulic brakes.
 These new DB brakes have a nice matte black finish that matches the look of the Phantom X3 very well.